ChenfengZhao/GlycanDIAFinder/ReadMe.md

 The source code of this project is released under the [Apache 2.0 License][Apache_2.0_license].

 ## Citation
-It you think GlycanDIA Finder is helpful for your research, please cite the following paper:
+If you think GlycanDIA Finder is helpful for your research, please cite the following paper:

 [Removed to preserve anonymity]